cd888/luks-encrypt-raspberry-pi/README.md

 ## What You Will Need

 1. Raspberry PI
-2. SDCard with Raspbian OS Lite installed
+2. SDCard with Raspberry Pi OS installed
 3. Flash drive connected to the RPI (to copy data from root partition during encrypt)
 4. Bash scripts from this repo